-Habitat Management Guidelines
+Habitat Management Guidelines, 2 ed.

 Habitat alteration, fragmentation and loss are collectively considered to be the primary challenges to the viability of many populations of amphibians and reptiles (herps).
 In 2002, Midwest PARC was the first region to publish a regional habitat management guidelines (HMG) book for amphibians and reptiles.
 This award-winning series now covers most of the United States, providing proactive guidance for improving the compatibility of land management practices with herps in mind.
 The Midwest HMG was revised and expanded in 2012.